irohitdeshpande/ai-mock-interviewer/README.md

-# 🎤 IntervAI: AI-Powered Mock Interviewer
+# 🎤 IntervAI: AI-Powered Mock Interviewer - currently under development

 🚀 **IntervAI** is an AI-driven mock interviewer that helps candidates **prepare for job interviews** with real-time question generation, **speech-to-text-based answer evaluation**, and insightful feedback.